hackbg/fadroma/spec/Factory.spec.ts.md

 The control flow goes something like this:

-* Build and upload Factory and Product
+* Build and upload Factory and Product.
-* Instantiate Factory, giving it code id and code hash of product
+* Instantiate a Factory, providing it with code id and code hash for Product.
-* User requests from Factory to create Product
+* User requests from the Factory to create a Product.
-* Factory instantiates a Product
+* Factory instantiates a Product.
-* Product calls back to factory to register itself
+* The Product calls back to factory to register itself.
-* Factory can list all Products created in such a way.
+* That way, the Factory can list all Products created through it.

 ## Defining